-Stroke & Coat®, also know as “The Wonderglaze,” is the industry’s most versatile product.
-It can be applied on wet clay, earthenware bisque or stoneware bisque, fired from cone 06 to cone 10, in oxidation or reduction and used in every decorative way imaginable.
+Stroke & Coat® is the industry’s most versatile glaze.
+It can be applied on wet clay, earthenware bisque, or stoneware bisque, fired from cone 06 to cone 10, in oxidation or reduction, and used in every decorative way imaginable.

 Stroke & Coat® is a heavily pigmented, viscous glaze line that can be used for brush strokes or opaque coverage.
 Use these glazes to create intricate, detailed designs and butt up to one another without colors moving.
 When used in a majolica process, Stroke & Coat® will not move nor blend with the colors beneath.
 Stroke & Coat® colors are intermixable, allowing artists to create custom shades.
 Thin with water or media to create a “wash” or watercolor style of design.
 Because the liquid color is consistent with the fired color, artists will have no trouble visualizing finished results as they create.